-Michigan measures its residents’ high school equivalency level of skills and knowledge by offering the computer-based GED test.
-You cannot take the GED test online in Michigan, but you can study and prepare for it online.START STUDYING ONLINE
+Michigan measures its residents’ high school equivalency level of skills and knowledge by offering the computer-based GED test, HiSET exam, or TASC test.
+You cannot take the test online in Michigan, but you can study and prepare for it online.START STUDYING ONLINE

-Studying online prepares you faster for the Michigan GED test in three ways:
+Studying online prepares you faster for the Michigan test in three ways:

-Your $15 enrollment in GED Academy also gets you five additional courses in The College of Essential Education that help with improving your computer skills, finding a job, and managing your finances.
+Your $15 enrollment in Essential Education also gets you five additional courses in The College of Essential Education that help with improving your computer skills, finding a job, and managing your finances.
 Let’s get started!

 Start by taking a free practice test first to see if you’re even ready to pass the official GED test.
 Taking a free practice test will help you discover which subjects you need to focus on in order to study faster.
 Next, you’ll want to enroll in an easy and affordable study program like our GED Academy.
 It’s designed to help you prepare quickly by showing you those exact subjects you need to master.

 Only once you’re ready, then locate a Michigan testing center at an official GED Test Center so you know where to go.